JaviARo/MyUnityGame/README.md

 ```
 If you jumping into the abyss, the level will restart.
 There is a jumping platform in the second level.
-I get some assets and the materials from the Unity Asset Store.
+I got some assets and the materials from the Unity Asset Store.